librajt/shtml2html/README.md

 ```

-USAGE -- command line
+Usage -- command line
 ----------
 ```
 shtml2html [options]
 ```
-shtml2html can run without any option, in this condition, the program will scan the current directory and handle the files, then output them to the new temp folder in the current directory, named `_shtml2html_temp`.
+shtml2html can run without any option, in this condition, the program will scan the current directory and handle the files, then output them to the new temp folder in the current directory with name start `_shtml2html_`.

 The available options are:
 ```